osxhacker/scala-bson-query/README.md

 This section details the functionality either currently or planned to be supported by ReactiveMongo-Criteria.

+- Update documentation to reflect migration to new project
 - Ability to formulate queries without requiring knowledge of document structure. *COMPLETE*
 - Ability to ''type check'' query constraints by specifying a Scala type. *COMPLETE*
 - Define and add support for an [EDSL](http://scalamacros.org/usecases/advanced-domain-specific-languages.html) specific to [projections](https://github.com/ReactiveMongo/ReactiveMongo/blob/master/driver/src/test/scala/CommonUseCases.scala). *TBD*